-- The Graduate Record Examination (GRE) is a mandatory requirement (institution code: 2948)
+- The Graduate Record Examination (GRE) is optional.

 Applicants must have earned a U.S. baccalaureate degree or its equivalent from a college, university, or technical school of acceptable standing.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor's degrees are awarded before they matriculate.
 Evidence of the earned degree is required prior to matriculation in the form of an official transcript noting degree conferral.

 Application Requirements for PhD Programs